mufarhan/stable_tree_labelling/README.md

 # Stable Tree Labelling

-A tool to speed up distance queries for dynamic road networks, It consists of the following main files:
+A tool to speed up distance queries on large and dynamic road networks, It consists of the following main files:

 * road_network.h / road_network.cpp: core library